WDD 231: Web Frontend Development I

 4. Add the Date of Birth and Place of Birth as shown in the screenshot at the start of this activity.

-5. Share your work with the course on Microsoft Teams and/or your group.
+5. Share your work and issues with on Microsoft Teams.

 Optional Resources